Past Event | Across the Silk Road: Scheherazade

 Akiko Fujimoto, Guest Conductor

-"Every time I come to Northwest Arkansas, I’m struck not just by the stunning scenery, but by the creative energy and global curiosity of the people who live here.
-That spirit inspired me to put together Across the Silk Road — a program full of vivid stories, colorful sounds, and musical adventures across cultures, culminating in Rimsky-Korsakov’s Scheherazade, inspired by the legendary storyteller of One Thousand and One Nights (also known as Arabian Nights)."
+by the creative energy and global curiosity of the people who live here.
+That spirit inspired me to put together this program full of vivid stories, colorful sounds, and musical adventures across cultures.
+The journey begins with Mozart’s sparkling Abduction Overture, followed by Borodin’s windswept Steppes, and Ravel’s enchanted Mother Goose, before closing with

 About Akiko Fujimoto